codingspotnet/csf-archive/README.md

 forumcode
 =========

 This GitHub repository hosts code from the CodingSpot Forums for each lesson.
-Currently we have resources on 1 lesson:
+Currently we have resources on 2 lessons.

 ## Cloning the repository